How does a small business build quality backlinks?

 Guest blogging has been a controversial means of acquiring backlinks.
 Matt Cutts has cautioned against using guest blogging as a primary link acquisition strategy.

-Eric Enge, was interviewed by Mark Traphagen, Senior Director for Online Marketing for Stone Temple Consulting, about guest blogging.
+Eric Enge was interviewed by Mark Traphagen, former Senior Director for Online Marketing for Stone Temple Consulting, about guest blogging.
 Eric’s advice is golden about guest blogging:

-- Can be good for your brand and reputation if you do it the right way.
+- It can be good for your brand and reputation if you do it the right way.